transferwise/pipelinewise/pipelinewise/fastsync/README.md

 * MySQL to Snowflake.
 * MySQL to Redshift
+* MySQL to Postgres

 * Postgres to Snowflake
 * Postgres to Redshift
+* Postgres to Postgres

 * S3 CSV to Snowflake
+* S3 CSV to Redshift
+* S3 CSV to Postgres

+* MongoDB to Snowflake
+* MongoDB to Postgres